 This course explores a series of issues that confront academics who work in research universities.
 The course is an "Introduction to Research," but the process of research is more than a recipe of rote analytical procedures.
 The course examines academic life with a particular focus on what it means to undertake research, teaching, and service.
-By the conclusion of the course, students will have a better understanding of what tenure-track faculty do and how they work in academia and of how they intend to structure their own professional careers.
+By the conclusion of the Course Work course, students will have a better understanding of what tenure-track faculty do and how they work in academia and of how they intend to structure their own professional careers.

-- INST 810: Individual Research Experience (3 credit hours)

-This is an independent study course in which a student develops and implements a research project with an iSchool faculty mentor.
-A student reports research results in a paper and an oral presentation at the end of the semester. - INST 888: Doctoral Seminar (6 credit hours) This course is offered in two semesters, covering the main areas of the Information Studies field: information, people, environments, and systems.
+- INST 810: Individual Research Experience (3 credit hours) Counts toward the Research Methods & Design requirement This is an independent study course in which a student develops and implements a research project with an iSchool faculty mentor.
+A student reports research results in a paper and an oral presentation at the end of the semester. - INST 888: Doctoral Seminar (6 credit hours) Satisfies the Information Studies requirement This course is offered in two semesters, covering the main areas of the Information Studies field: information, people, environments, and systems.
 These doctoral gateway seminars provide an integrative exploration of the field, emphasizing connections among ideas and research across elements of the field.
 Specific topics and readings to be covered will be determined by individual instructors.